DarkGhostHunter/Laralocker/README.md

 ### `next($slot)`

-After retrieving the starting slot, the Queue Worker will put it into this method to get the next slot that should be free to reserve.
+After retrieving the starting slot, the Queue Worker will put it into this method to get the next slot that should be free to reserve by the next job.
 It may receive anything you set, even `null`.

 If the next slot was already "reserved" by another Job, it will recursively call `next($slot)` until it finds one that is not.

 > For example, if your initial slot is `null`, the method will receive `null`, add ten and then return `10`.
-The Locker will check if `10` is reserved, and if its not free, then it call `next($slot)` again but using `10`, and so on, until it finds one that is not reserved, like `60`.
+The Locker will check if `10` is reserved, and if it's not free, then it calls `next($slot)` again but using `10`, and so on, until it finds one that is not reserved, like `60`.

 ### `cache()` (optional)